-Raptors– Cover it’s head and eyes.
-Place the bird gently in a towel and in a large box and keep it in the dark until they get to the rehabilitator.
+If you found a raptor, cover it’s head and eyes.
+Place the raptor gently in a towel and in a large box and keep it in the dark until they get to the rehabilitator.
 Do not feed it.
 Remember, owls are nocturnal, so if you see one flapping around on the ground during your 12pm lunch break, this is not normal behavior.
 Observe it before rushing to action, though!

 Is it dazed and not able to fly very far?
 It may have been clipped by a car or it could just be a weak hunter and natural selection is taking place.
 Observe the bird and to make a wise decision before rushing to action.